giuliaok/crawls_nest/guide_for_contributors.md

 ### Parallelization

 Warc file processing works way faster when parallelised.
 We provide code to parallelise the ```get``` and ```get_html``` function through multiprocessing.
 The ```get_and_save``` function applies the parallelism and additonally saves the results dataframe every *n* files processed.
 The number of files processed before saving should be defined by the user.
-We highly suggest using this parameter as the script might run for days and you would not want to lose all that work...
+We highly suggest using this parameter as the script might run for days and you would not want to lose all that work.
+Moreover, this allows you to work on the already processed data while the script continues to run.